 - Carpal tunnel syndrome

-Knowing what type of symptom you’re dealing with can help in finding a drug-free treatment that targets the source of the pain.
+Knowing the type of symptoms you’re dealing with can help in finding a drug-free treatment that targets the source of the pain.

 The Origins of Pain

-According to the U. S. National Library of Medicine, most all forms of pain develop out of the body’s inflammation process, which ultimately works to protect damaged areas in the body.
+Most forms of pain develop out of the body’s inflammation process.
+Despite the unpleasantness of pain, this system ultimately works to protect damaged areas in the body by telling you if certain actions cause harm to your body.
 Unlike the body’s other sensory mechanisms, pain carries an emotional component on top of the physical sensation.
 These two components work together to protect affected areas from further damage.

-This dual aspect of pain factors into how a person experiences pain symptoms in terms of severity as certain feelings, such as anxiety can actually aggravate and intensify pain symptoms.
-The good news is this dual aspect allows for two different ways of addressing pain symptoms: physical and mental.
+This dual aspect of physical and emotional pain informs how a person experiences pain symptoms.
+Certain feelings like anxiety can actually aggravate and intensify pain symptoms.
+The good news is this dual aspect allows for two different ways of addressing pain symptoms: physical and mental therapies.

 Drug-Free Pain-Relief Approaches